broadinstitute/warp/website/docs/Pipelines/PairedTag_Pipeline/README.md

 The [wrapper WDL](https://github.com/broadinstitute/warp/blob/develop/pipelines/skylab/paired_tag/PairedTag.wdl) is available in the [WARP repository](https://github.com/broadinstitute/warp).

 :::info NOTE
-The Paired-Tag pipeline is under active development and has not been officially released or rigorously tested.
+The Paired-Tag WDL is under active development (beta); it is not officially released and is undergoing scientific validation.
 :::

 ## Quickstart table